-Beginning January 28, the Sonja Haynes Stone Center for Black Culture and History will recognize and pay homage to the life and work of Phil Freelon, who passed away on July 9, 2019.
-During his storied career as an architect, Phil also established a reputation as a philanthropist, community leader, and mentor for young people interested in combining their interest in design with a sense of social responsibility.
-The Stone Center’s exhibition will focus on the local, national and international dimensions of Freelon’s work while also celebrating his life as a figure whose influence transcended his professional accomplishments.
+Meditations on the Idea of Sacred Space has been extended through the Fall 2020 semester.
+This installation recognizes and pays homage to the life and work of Phil Freelon, who passed away on July 9, 2019.
+During his storied career as an architect, Freelon also established a reputation as a philanthropist, community leader, and mentor for young people interested in combining their interest in design with a sense of social responsibility.
+The Stone Center’s exhibition focuses on the local, national and international dimensions of Freelon’s work while also celebrating his life as a figure whose influence transcended his professional accomplishments.
 He is best known at UNC–Chapel Hill as the designer of the Stone Center.